erf-model/ERF/README.rst

     git push -u origin AmazingNewFeature [Note: -u option required only for the first push of new branch]

-4. Submit a merge request through git@github.com:ERF-model.git, and make sure you are requesting a merge against the development branch
+4. Raise a pull request on github ERF `respository <https://github.com/erf-model/ERF>`_, and make sure you are requesting a merge of ``AmazingNewFeature`` branch into the ``development`` branch

-5. Check the CI status on Github and make sure the tests passed for merge request
+5. Check the CI status on Github and make sure the tests passed for pull request

 .. note::

-   Github CI uses the CMake build system and CTest to test the core source files of ERF.
+   Github CI uses the ``CMake`` build system and ``CTest`` to test the core source files of ERF.
 If you are adding source files, you will need to add them to the list of source files in the ``CMake`` directory for the tests to pass.
 Make sure to add them to the GNU make makefiles as well.

 Test Status - ***UPDATE THIS***